Evaluating Language Models for Generating and Judging Programming Feedback: Results

-\paragraph{Kappa Scores.} The low kappa scores in the SAG setting indicate that most model annotations could be due to ``chance''.
-When investigating the reasons for the scores, we see that most models tend to be overly positive, predicting ``yes'' for almost all criteria.
+\paragraph{Kappa Scores.} The low kappa scores in the SAG setting indicate that most model results could be due to random chance.
+When investigating the reasons for the scores, we see that most models tend to be overly positive, predicting `yes' the majority of the time.
 This phenomenon aligns with observations in \cite{koutcheme_2024_open}, highlighting a tendency of models to overestimate the quality of feedback.
-When provided with ground truth annotations, the results improve to reach a moderate level of agreement, in particular for the Llama models.
+When provided with ground truth annotations, the results improve to reach a moderate level of agreement.

-\paragraph{Self-Evaluation vs. Evaluation of Others.} Models perform better when evaluating other models' outputs rather than their own.
+\paragraph{Self-Evaluation vs. Evaluation of Others.} Models perform better when evaluating other models' outputs than their own, with Llama-3.1-70b performing the best.
 This might be due to a bias toward positive evaluations, especially within models of the same family, as noted in previous research ~\cite{zheng2023judging}.
+Our result thus suggests that language models from different families should be used for generating and validating feedback \cite{phung2023automating}.

 \paragraph{Ensemble Performance.} Combining multiple models into an ensemble does not improve judgment quality; instead, it biases the results.
-The ensemble approach, which averaged the models Phi-3-mini, Mistral-7B, and Llama3-8B, did not yield better performance.
-This contrasts with previous work by Verga et al. \cite{verga2024replacingjudgesjuriesevaluating}, possibly due to the absence of few-shot examples and the overall lower performance of the individual models used here.
-The previous study involved models that were competitive with GPT-3.5-turbo, leading to better ensemble performance.
+The ensemble approach, which combined the outputs of the models Phi-3-mini, Mistral-7B, and LLama-3.1-8B, did not yield better performance.
+This contrasts with previous work by Verga et al. \cite{verga2024replacingjudgesjuriesevaluating}, possibly due to the absence of few-shot examples, which provide the model with additional context and training data that could enhance the performance of the individual models.
+In the previous study, models competitive with GPT-3.5-turbo were used, leading to better ensemble performance.
+Moreover, our method of taking the mode of the generations from three LLMs means that if two weaker models consistently disagree with the stronger model, the output can be negatively biased.
+This highlights a key limitation in ensemble approaches: the quality of the ensemble is highly dependent on the individual models' performance and their ability to complement each other.